ferram4/Kerbal-Joint-Reinforcement/README.md

-	bool	debug					0			--Toggles debug output to log; please activate and provide log if making a bug report float	massForAdjustment			0.01			--Parts below this mass will not be stiffened float	stiffeningExtensionMassRatioThreshold	5			--Sets mass ratio needed between parts to extend Decoupler Stiffening one part further than it normally would have gone; essentially, if the code would have stopped at part A, but part B that it is connected to is >5 times as massive as part A, include part B
+	bool	debug					0			--Toggles debug output to log; please activate and provide log if making a bug report float	massForAdjustment			0.01			--Parts below this mass will not be stiffened float	stiffeningExtensionMassRatioThreshold	5			--Sets mass ratio needed between parts to extend Decoupler Stiffening one part further than it normally would have gone; essentially, if the code would have stopped at part A, but part B that it is connected to is >5 times as massive as part A, include part B float	decouplerAndClampJointStrength		-1			--Sets breaking strength for joints involved in decoupler and clamp additional strengthening; -1 makes them unbreakable

 Angular "Drive" Values (universally scales angular strength of connections)

 	Type	Name				Default Value		Action

-	float	angularDriveSpring		100000000000		--Factor used to scale stiffness of angular connections float	angularDriveDamper		6000000			--Factor used to scale damping of motion in angular connections float	angularMaxForceFactor		1000			--Factor used to scale maximum force that can be applied before connection "gives out"; does not control joint strength
+	float	angularDriveSpring		5000000000		--Factor used to scale stiffness of angular connections float	angularDriveDamper		0			--Factor used to scale damping of motion in angular connections float	angularMaxForceFactor		-1			--Factor used to scale maximum force that can be applied before connection "gives out"; does not control joint strength; -1 makes this value infinite

 Joint Strength Values